 David I. Schachter practices law at The Schachter Law Firm, LLC.
 He works extensively in all facets of Divorce and Family Law, including: divorce, dissolution, child custody, child support issues, international child custody disputes, alimony, marital settlement agreements, and various other domestic relations matters.
 Prior to founding The Schachter Law Firm, LLC, Mr. Schachter both built and managed the Savannah office of two other family law firms, prior to which he practiced family law at Howard & Whatley, P.C. in Savannah.
 Mr. Schachter also serves as a Guardian Ad Litem for the Superior Court of Chatham County when requested by the court to assist in that capacity.
-AVVO has awarded David the Client’s Choice Award for Divorce Law and Family Law in both 2012, 2013, 2014, 2015, 2016, and 2017.
-David has also been featured in the best attorneys issue of Savannah Magazine in their May 2014, 2015, 2016, and 2017 issues and South Magazine’s 2014, 2016, and 2017 issues.
+AVVO has awarded David the Client’s Choice Award for Divorce Law and Family Law in 2012 – 2021.
+David has also been featured in the best attorneys issue of Savannah Magazine in their May 2014 – 2020 issues and South Magazine’s 2014 – 2020 issues.
 We are proud to have earned the highest possible rating from Martindale-Hubbell (AV Preeminent).
 Additionally, he is among on of Georgia Trend’s Legal Elite and Georgia’s Top Rated Lawyers.

 David’s extensive background in various legal practice areas, gives him a unique understanding of an array of unexpected issues that often arise incidental to Divorce and Family Law matters.
 Mr. Schachter previously practiced law at Parker Rosen, LLC, in Minneapolis, Minnesota, where he represented business owners in commercial disputes including minority shareholder claims, partnership breakups, contract disputes, real estate and employment litigation.
 While at Parker Rosen, David’s practice ranged from eminent domain and land use to employment law, contract disputes and general business litigation.
 Prior to joining Parker Rosen, Mr. Schachter practiced law at Hunter Maclean in Savannah, where he focused on business litigation and employment law.
 Mr. Schachter also drafted loan documents in the area of commercial finance for secured loan transactions involving millions of dollars and worked on various commercial real estate matters.